ChrisBaehr/Chess-OUTDATED-/README.md

 ⠀
 ### Code Quality

 As this literally is one of my first programming projects, don't expect overly fancy coding techniques.
-Most of the problem solving was done with basic coding knowledge.
+Most of the problem-solving was done with basic coding knowledge.
 When taking a look at the raw code, you will notice headings written in all caps to divide different parts of the code.
-Whilse trying not to overdo code commenting to keep it visually appealing and minimalistic, I added a comment where the purpose of the line might not be obvious right away.
+Whilst trying not to overdo code commenting to keep it visually appealing and minimalistic, I added a comment where the purpose of the line might not be obvious right away.
 Every function has a short explanation of what it does at the top.
 Blocks of code that could look confusing have a brief summary of what they do above them.

 ⠀
 ### GUI Customization